-Ensure that the distance between the apex (tips) of any

-two ridges is 50 cm in accordance with the recommended row spacing

-If the farmer prefers to sow on both edges of the ridge, then the ridges should be made wide such that the distance between the edges is 50 cm.
+- Ensure that the distance between the apex (tips) of any two ridges is 50 - 60 cm in accordance with the recommended row spacing. - If this is not possible, the farmer can sow on both edges of the ridge, in which case the ridges should be made wide with the distance between the edges being 50 cm.

-- Ridging with tractor/bullocks does not automatically give the required spacing since the discs are not usually adjustable.
-So, it is necessary for the farmer to do adjustments after mechanical ridging to achieve the require row spacing. - The ridges should be as high as practicable to improve water infiltration.
+Ridging with tractor/bullocks does not automatically give the required spacing since the discs are not usually adjustable.
+So, it is necessary for the farmer to do some adjustments after mechanical ridging to achieve the require row spacing.

+• The ridges should be as high as practicable to improve water infiltration.